- Site Analysis

 Poor wet area design or installation can compromise safety, comfort and convenience for building users, and lead to significant structural damage.

 Accessible design makes wet areas safer, and allows them to be used by a wider range of people.
-Australian research shows that a new home has a 60% probability that someone with a permanent disability will live in it during its expected 80-year lifetime.
+Australian research shows that a new home has a 60% probability that someone with a permanent disability will live in it during its expected 80-year service time.

 On this page: